It can be hard to find natural alternatives to some of your favorite conventional products, but this recipe is one that made the switch easy!

 I chose the ingredients for this toner carefully.

-Witch hazel, an extract from the leaves and bark of the Hamamelis virginiana shrub, has a long history of use, especially in skin care.
-It has also been used over the the years as a natural remedy for hemorrhoids, burns and other skin irritation.
+Witch hazel, an extract from the leaves and bark of the Hamamelis virginiana shrub, has a long history of use, especially in skincare.
+Many use it successfully as a natural remedy for hemorrhoids, burns, and other skin irritation.

-Witch hazel is naturally anti-inflammatory and antimicrobial, making it excellent for helping reduce the appearance of acne, redness and skin irritation.
+It is naturally anti-inflammatory and antimicrobial, making it excellent for helping reduce the appearance of acne, redness, and skin irritation.
 It helps lock in moisture, making it a good choice for oily and dry skin, and is high in tannins that reduce the appearance of fine lines.

-This recipes makes a small amount of facial toner, and this is important.
+This recipe makes a small amount of facial toner, and this is important.
 Though you could easily double the recipe, it wouldn’t be as effective.